 Coronavirus And Drinking Games: Author Of New Book Sees Commonalities

-The spread of coronavirus has surprising similarities to the spread of fake news, gun violence and even social media fads.
+The spread of the coronavirus has surprising similarities to the spread of fake news, gun violence and even social media fads.
 What they all have in common is that mathematics plays a role in predicting how things "go viral," whether it's a germ, a rumor or an internet trend.

 In his new book, The Rules of Contagion, Adam Kucharski, associate professor at the London School of Hygiene and Tropical Medicine, talked about how to understand all types of contagion.